sahilrajput03/sahilrajput03/README.md

 Playstore App (free services): [Click here](https://play.google.com/store/apps/details?id=com.studymode.cram)

-You may login with google simpley.
+You may login with google simply.
 It has a playstore app as well.